Click here to go to our reports:

-Government standing advice states that floor levels should be either no lower than existing floor levels or 300 millimetres (mm) above the estimated flood level.
+Government standing advice states that floor levels should be either no lower than existing floor levels or 300mm above the estimated flood level.

 Your plans need to show how you’re going to ensure the development is not flooded by surface water.
 An example of this could be to divert surface water away from the property or by using flood barriers.

 If your minor extension is in an area with increased flood risk as a result of multiple minor extensions in the area, you will need to include an assessment of the off-site flood risk.
-Your local planning authority will advise if this applies to your development.
+Your LPA will advise if this applies to your development.

 Can permitted development be refused?

 In some circumstances, LPAs can suspend permitted development rights in their area, under Article 4 of the 2015 Order.
 The Secretary of State must be notified, and has wide powers to modify or cancel most article 4 directions.

 When considering the potential impacts of permitted development on local flood risk, an LPA “may consider” making an article 4 direction to “protect local amenity or the well-being of an area.”

 GeoSmart understands how river, surface and groundwater flooding can affect property and development sites.
 Our expert flood risk consultants will advise on flood zones and constraints, as well as potential vulnerabilities that could impact on your client’s permitted development project.